-Around its courtyard a group of other funeral rock chapels gathered over time: on the North side, two tombs probably contemporary and belonging to the same family of M.I.D.A.N.05, discovered in 2010 but not yet excavated; on the South side, in chronological order, TT14, the small tomb E and another unexplored hypogeum.
+Around its courtyard a group of other funeral rock chapels gathered over time: on the north side, two tombs probably contemporary and belonging to the same family of M.I.D.A.N.05, discovered in 2010 but not yet excavated; on the south side, in chronological order, TT14, the small tomb E and another unexplored hypogeum.

-In 2014 the archaeological investigation of the funerary pit was completed, it has three burial chambers and was located in the same court, so probably has to be related to M.I.D.A.N.05.
+In 2014, the archaeological investigation of the funerary pit was completed; it has three burial chambers and was located in the same court, so probably has to be related to M.I.D.A.N.05.

-During the enlarging phase of the tomb, in the first half of the 18th dynasty, the window was walled, the front carved with texts and images, the inside rooms were plastered and painted.
-Very few remains of these paintings have been preserved: the married couple with children during the funerary banquet, a scene of metallurgy and goldsmith craftsmanship and fragments of geometrical motifs on the ceiling.
+During the enlarging phase of the tomb, in the first half of the 18th dynasty, the window was walled, the front carved with texts and images, and the inside rooms were plastered and painted.
+Very few remains of these paintings have been preserved: the married couple with children during the funerary banquet, a scene of metallurgy and goldsmith craftsmanship, and fragments of geometrical motifs on the ceiling.